 If I had a wife, she would. . . .

-2. know how to properly load the dishwasher. (yes, I know I shouldn’t complain because he is actually loading it but come on – you can fit more than 5 glasses on the top shelf if you just line the glasses up rather than zig-zag ’em).
+2. know how to properly load the dishwasher.
+Yes, I know I shouldn’t complain because he is actually loading.
+But come on – you can fit more than 5 glasses on the top shelf if you just line the glasses up rather than zig-zag ’em.

 3. know better than to buy the adolescent, yet very enthusiastic dog, a very loud and obnoxious squeaky chew toy.

-4. not ask if your in the mood – she understands when you sneak out of the room and slip into bed unannounced at 8:30 p.m., you are not.
+4. not ask if you’re in the mood.
+She understands when you sneak out of the room and slip into bed unannounced at 8:30 p.m., you are not.

 6. not have the T.V. on so loud that you can hear the subtitles in the next room.

 7. know not to engage the children in a rambunctious game of “not it” just moments before bedtime.

 8. understand that homework is a nightly event even though the kids say they do not have any.

 9. know when the mandatory back-to-school night is scheduled and would not question why her attendance is mandatory.

 10. realize that it takes you two hours to shower, shampoo, style hair.
 Then prepare breakfast and lunch in the morning.

 All so she wakes you up on time rather than letting you sleep in because you looked tired.

 11. find a sitter for the children who will be off of school for a national holiday even though she has to work.

 My Mr. X